 You can use any images you generate to modulate the landscape.
 For example, augment a computed channel, such as cell density or distance maps, on top of the existing biomarker stains.
-Using a Logical scale is ideal when viewing these computed channels.
 This sequence can show mountains indicating T cells infiltrating a tumor, or point out where B cells and T cells are in close proximity to each other.
-This is a novel way to visualize high dimensionality data.
+These are novel ways to visualize high dimensionality data.

 While in 3D mode, you can also rotate your camera viewpoint by clicking and dragging the rotating arrow icon on the top right of an image.

-Each effect is shown here in 3D mode:
+Each effect in 3D mode is shown below:

-As you become more advanced with navigation, you can utilize additional keyboard shortcuts.
-Hold down Alt+Drag to move along the image.
-You can also hold Ctrl+Alt+Drag to zoom in and out, and hold Alt+Shift+Drag to tumble when in 3D mode.
+As you become more proficient, you can utilize additional keyboard shortcuts.
+Hold down Alt/Command+Drag to move along the image.
+You can also hold Ctrl+Alt+Drag to zoom in and out, and hold Alt/Command+Shift+Drag (or mouse right-click + drag) to tumble when in 3D mode.